 - Advantages of medium pressure UV

 There are two types of UV disinfection systems: low-pressure and medium-pressure.

 We know that both types of UV can help water chemistry, yet both types of UV are limited when it comes to improving indoor air quality.
-They are both point-of-contact systems without residual sanitizing ability.
-But to be fair, every secondary system has its drawbacks.
-So let's get started by comparing the two types of UV systems.
+UV is a point-of-contact system that creates no residual sanitizer.
+And to be fair, no secondary disinfection system does...that's why chlorine is still necessary in pools.

 Related: Pool Chemistry Resources

 We like to think of these two UV systems as having different levels of power.
 Technically, the term pressure refers to the pressure of gases inside the UV light bulb.
 It has nothing to do with flow rates or water pressure that moves through the UV chamber.
 The higher the pressure, the more UV radiation can be released into the water.
 And indeed, the lower the pressure, the lower the energy consumption.

 Both medium-pressure and low-pressure UV systems inactivate pathogens by disrupting the DNA of the cells, preventing their reproduction, and often killing the cell itself.1 Both low and medium pressure UV light can kill bacteria, viruses, and protozoan cysts in a single pass.2